On the Maximal Subgroups of $E_7(q)$ and Related Almost Simple Groups: Introduction

 \section{Introduction}

-To apply the classification of finite simple groups requires more than just labels for them, but often a significant amount of structural information.
+The Classification of Finite Simple Groups (CFSG) is one of the crowning achievements of twentieth-century mathematics, allowing us to reduce many problems to (groups related to) simple groups.
+But on its own, CFSG just gives us a list of simple groups: to apply it to problems, we usually need a significant amount of structural information about simple groups.
 One of the major open questions in this area is to compute the maximal subgroups of the finite simple groups (and their almost simple versions).
 For classical groups one may expect lists in small dimensions and general results for arbitrary dimensions; for exceptional groups of Lie type, complete tables can in theory be produced.
 This was done decades ago for the small-rank cases of Suzuki and Ree groups, $G_2(q)$ and ${}^3\!D_4(q)$ (see, for example, \cite{wilsonrob}).
-The cases of $F_4(q)$, $E_6(q)$ and ${}^2\!E_6(q)$ were very recently completed by the author \cite{craven2020un}.
+The cases of $F_4(q)$, $E_6(q)$ and ${}^2\!E_6(q)$ were recently completed by the author \cite{craven2020un}.
 This leaves $E_7(q)$ and $E_8(q)$.

-This paper is a major contribution to tackling the case of $E_7(q)$, leaving only a small handful of ambiguities (Table \ref{t:e7stillleft}).
-As a result of a number of papers by various authors (see Section \ref{sec:othermaximals} for details), all maximal subgroups $M$ of an almost simple group with socle $E_7(q)$ are known except for $M$ almost simple.
+This paper is a contribution to tackling the case of $E_7(q)$, leaving only a small handful of ambiguities, at most two isomorphism types of subgroups (up to taking normalizers) for any given group (Table \ref{t:e7stillleft}).
+As a result of a number of papers by various authors (see Section \ref{sec:othermaximals} for full details, or later in this introduction for a shorter summary), all maximal subgroups $M$ of an almost simple group with socle $E_7(q)$ are known except for $M$ almost simple, in some sense the most difficult case.

 \begin{thm} Let $\bar G$ be an almost simple group with socle $G=E_7(q)$, for $q$ a power of a prime $p$.
 Let $M$ be a maximal subgroup of $\bar G$, and assume that $M$ does not contain $G$.
-One of the following holds: \begin{enumerate} \item $M=N_{\bar G}(M_0)$ is the normalizer of the intersection $M_0$ of $G$ with a positive-dimensional subgroup of an adjoint algebraic group of type $E_7$, and is given in Table \ref{t:othermaximals}; \item $M$ is an almost simple group and appears in Table \ref{t:themaximals}; \item $M$ is the normalizer of one of the groups $\PSL_2(r)$ for $r=7,8,9,13$, with possibilities for $p$ given in Table \ref{t:e7stillleft}. \end{enumerate} \end{thm}
+One of the following holds: \begin{enumerate} \item $M=N_{\bar G}(M_0)$ is the normalizer of the intersection $M_0$ of $G$ with a positive-dimensional subgroup of an adjoint algebraic group of type $E_7$, and is given in Table \ref{t:othermaximals}; \item $M$ is an almost simple group and appears in Table \ref{t:themaximals}; \item $M=N_{\bar G}(M_0)$ is the normalizer of one of the groups $M_0=\PSL_2(r)$ for $r=7,8,9$, with possibilities for $p$ given in Table \ref{t:e7stillleft}. \end{enumerate} In cases (i) and (ii), all entries in the tables exist, and numbers of classes are given.
+In case (iii), no maximal example is known, but one cannot be ruled out. \end{thm}